astaniano/hat/webSecAcademy/server_side_topics/auth_vuln/docs/authentication.md

 - check response time: send as long password as possible and if the username is correct the response time may be longer than usual
 - via account lock:
   - Sometimes an application may respond invalid username or password but in case we hit the username that exists more than let's say 3 times the response will be different.
 E.g.: You have made too many incorrect login attempts

-### Brute-forcing usernames
-- Can you access private user profiles without loggin in as those users?
-- Profile name may sometimes be the same as the login username
-- Check HTTP responses to see if any email addresses are disclosed in http responses

-Usernames are especially easy to guess if they conform to a recognizable pattern, such as an email address.
-For example, it is very common to see business logins in the format firstname.lastname@somecompany.com.
-However, even if there is no obvious pattern, sometimes even high-privileged accounts are created using predictable usernames, such as admin or administrator.

-During auditing, check whether the website discloses potential usernames publicly.
-For example, are you able to access user profiles without logging in?
-Even if the actual content of the profiles is hidden, the name used in the profile is sometimes the same as the login username.
-You should also check HTTP responses to see if any email addresses are disclosed.
-Occasionally, responses contain email addresses of high-privileged users, such as administrators or IT support.

 ### Flawed brute-force protection
 > Note: IP block can sometimes be evaded with `X-Forwarded-For` header